Bylaws* of the Professional Insurance Marketing Association, Inc.

 Section 6.
 The President-Elect: In the absence, disability, or refusal to act of the President, the President-Elect shall perform the duties of the President and President-Elect, and when so acting, shall have all the powers of and be subject to all restrictions upon those offices.
 The President-Elect shall perform such other duties as from time to time may be assigned to him/her by the Board of Directors.

 Section 8.
-The Secretary: The Secretary shall (a) record all the proceedings of the meetings of the corporation’s members and Directors in books to be kept for that purpose; (b) ensure maintenance of a complete list of all members entitled to vote at meetings of members and have said list available for the inspection of any member who may be present at such meetings; (c) be responsible for and ensure that all records of the corporation and documents required by law, are kept or filed at the principal offices of PIMA.
+The Secretary: The Secretary shall (a) record all the proceedings of the meetings of the corporation’s members and Directors in books to be kept for that purpose; (b) maintain a complete list of all members entitled to vote at meetings of members and have said list available for the inspection of any member who may be present at such meetings; (c) maintain all records of the corporation at the principal offices of PIMA; (d) see that all books, reports, statements, certificates and other documents and records required by law to be kept or filed are properly kept and filed.

 Article VIII.
 Amendments of Bylaws

 Except as otherwise provided by law, these Bylaws may be amended at any regular or special meeting of the members called for that purpose, provided that written notice of the proposed amendment shall have been given at least ten (10) days prior to such meeting as provided in Article IV of these Bylaws.
 To take effect, each amendment shall require an affirmative vote of two-thirds (2/3) of the Voting Members present in person or by proxy at a duly constituted meeting.